eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-commands-project.md

 - **Open app**: Open the project application root endpoint in the system browser.
 The project must be in the *Running* or *Debugging* state, or the application server won't be available.

+- **Show Project Overview**: Open an editor tab that displays all of the Codewind information for the project.
+From this page, you can build, disable, or delete the project, and you can change the project auto build setting.
+This page is the only place in the extension where you can delete a project.
+If you delete a project, you remove it from both Codewind and from your file system.

+- **Open Container Shell**: Open a shell, either *bash* or *sh*, in the project application container with *docker exec*.
+The project must have a container running.
+The VS Code integrated terminal needs access to your *PATH* environment variable so that it can run the *docker* command.

-- **Open application monitor**: Open the Codewind **Application Monitor** page for this project in the system browser.
+- **Open Application Monitor**: Open the Codewind **Application Monitor** page for this project in the system browser.

 - **Open Performance Dashboard**: Opens the performance dashboard in the browser.
 This action is available only when the application is running or debugging.

 - **Add Project to Workspace**: Add this project's folder on your local disk to your VS Code workspace.

-- **Show project overview**: Open an editor tab that displays all of the Codewind information for the project.
-From this page, you can build, disable, or delete the project, and you can change the project auto build setting.
-This page is the only place in the extension where you can delete a project.
-If you delete a project, you remove it from both Codewind and from your file system.

 - **Build**: Manually request an application build for this project.
 If the project has auto build enabled, this command should not be necessary because builds are triggered automatically with a code change.
 This command is also available in the project info page.
 This command is equivalent to clicking the **Build** button in the Codewind **Overview** page.

 - **Toggle auto build**: Enable or disable auto build for the project.
 This command is also available in the project info page.
 This command is equivalent to clicking the **Auto Build** toggle in the Codewind **Overview** page.

-- **Open container shell**: Open a shell, either *bash* or *sh*, in the project application container with *docker exec*.
-The project must have a container running.
-The VS Code integrated terminal needs access to your *PATH* environment variable so that it can run the *docker* command.

 - **Enable or disable project**: Enable or disable the project.
 This command is also available in the project info page.<br>